Services & Facilities

 Personal items, familiar to the resident, for example, photographs, ornaments or small items are welcome.
 The hospital does not take any responsibility for the loss of property held by a resident.

 A Physiotherapy Service is provided.
 The Physiotherapists operate under an open referral policy and may also receive requests from the Medical Director and nursing staff, to assess and treat a resident.
 Residents and families may also request to speak to the Physiotherapist, by arrangement.
 The aim of physiotherapy is to assess each resident and provide a treatment plan suitable for each individual, aiming to maintain and improve mobility, strength and function.

 A Podiatrist visits the hospital every two weeks.
 Residents may avail of this service following an assessment and/or expressed need by a resident or family member.
-Residents may also select a Podiatrist or Chiropodist of their choice who are welcome to visit St Patrick’s Hospital or alternatively residents can visit them in their private clinic.
+Residents may also select a Podiatrist or Chiropodist of their choice who are welcome to visit the Hospital or alternatively residents can visit them in their private clinic.
 Diabetic residents are seen more frequently.
 There is a charge for this service.

 You are very welcome to receive post here.
 Outward post is also facilitated.
 Stamps can be purchased from the Hospital shop.